freeman-lab/spark-janelia/README-LSF.md

 -i False                          #Unsets ipython as the shell for pyspark -t|--hard_runtime {minutes}         #Overrides default hard runtime of 8 hours.
 In LSF this is set in minutes.
 At the end of this time, the jobs will exit automatically.
 -o|--driveroutfile {/path/to/output}  #Adds output file for submission.
-If set to /dev/null, will prevent email from being sent on Driver close. update                            #Downloads the latest version from github
+If set to /dev/null, will prevent email from being sent on Driver close.
+-P|--project {project name}       #Sets project to be billed if not users's own group/project. update                            #Downloads the latest version from github
 ```
 NOTE: sleep_time has been changed to hard_runtime to more accurately reflect the purpose of this option.